dokku/dokku-memcached/README.md

 dokku memcached:link other_service playground
 ```

-It is possible to change the protocol for memcached_url by setting the environment variable memcached_database_scheme on the app.
+It is possible to change the protocol for `MEMCACHED_URL` by setting the environment variable `MEMCACHED_DATABASE_SCHEME` on the app.
 Doing so will after linking will cause the plugin to think the service is not linked, and we advise you to unlink before proceeding.

 ```shell
 dokku config:set playground MEMCACHED_DATABASE_SCHEME=memcached2
 dokku memcached:link lolipop playground
 ```

-This will cause memcached_url to be set as:
+This will cause `MEMCACHED_URL` to be set as:

 ```
 memcached2://lolipop:SOME_PASSWORD@dokku-memcached-lolipop:11211/lolipop